AriFordsham/GHCWiki/gitlab/issues.md

    * if the user's program crashes (~"runtime crash") or results in incorrect evaluation (~"incorrect runtime result"), the issue is ~"P::highest"
    * if an issue is a regression in a recent release then the issue is likely ~"P::high" or ~"P::highest"
+   * if an issue renders a commonly used workflow difficult or impossible then the issue is likely ~"P::high"
    * if the issue not a crash or incorrect result and is unlikely to affect a large number of users, set to priority ~"P::low"

 1. Check that the ticket includes **sufficient detail** to be reproducible.
 If something is missing then kindly the reporter for clarification and apply the ~"info needed" label (don't forget to remove this when the reporter responds).